denalitherapeutics/napari-mito-hcs/README.md

 If `napari-mito-hcs` has been useful in your research, consider citing

-> Marcus Chin, David Joy, Madhuja Samaddar, Anil Rana, Johann Chow, Takashi Miyamoto, Meredith EK Calvert.
-Novel high-content and open-source image analysis tools for profiling mitochondrial morphology in neurological cell models. bioRxiv 2024.08.15.607824; doi: https://doi.org/10.1101/2024.08.15.607824
+> Chin, M. Y., Joy, D. A., Samaddar, M., Rana, A., Chow, J., Miyamoto, T., & Calvert, M. (2025).
+Novel high-content and open-source image analysis tools for profiling mitochondrial morphology in neurological cell models.
+SLAS Discovery, 100208. https://doi.org/10.1016/j.slasd.2025.100208

 ## License